 Roll out the 6 balls with a rolling pin.
 Do not use too much flour, otherwise the dough will be too dry.
 If you don’t have a rolling pin, you can also use an empty wine bottle.

-Cut each approximately round piece of dough into two halves.
+Cut each roughly round piece of dough in half.

-Now it is time for the filling.
-Form the half circles into a kind of ice cream cone whose tip is the centre of the straight cut edge.
-As if you were folding a quarter circle, but only press one half of the cut edge onto its other half.
-If it doesn’t stick well enough, dab a little water on the dough.
+Now it’s time to fill.
+Shape the semi-circles into a kind of ice cream cone, the tip of which is the centre of the straight cut edge.
+If it doesn’t stick well enough, brush the dough with a little water.

 You can fit an amazing amount of the filling into each cone.

-Now use the overlapping dough as a lid and close the samosa with it.
+Now use the excess dough as a lid and seal the samosa with it.

 IIf you now turn the samosa upside down onto this lid, you will see the classic triangular shape.
 You can now also shape the samosa a little further, if need should be.

-We like to fry in a wok using vegetable fat.
-We use vegetable fat that solidifies again after cooling, because this way we can store and reuse it again much easier.
-Neutral vegetable oil can of course also be used, but its disposal is more difficult.
-Larger quantities of vegetable oil should never be put into household waste and certainly not down the drain.
+We like to deep-fry in a wok and use vegetable frying fat, which is available in solid form.
+We like it when the fat solidifies again once it has cooled down, as this makes it easier to store and reuse.
+Neutral vegetable oil can of course also be used, but it is more difficult to keep.
+By the way, large quantities of oil or fat should not be disposed of in the household waste and certainly not down the drain.

-Heat the fat until it is hot, but do not let it rise to the point of smoking.
-It is hot enough when small bubbles form on a submerged wooden spoon.
-Carefully put one samosa at a time into the fat and turn them over and over.
-Don’t worry, they don’t take very long to finish.
-Do not overcrowd your Wok as this would cool down the oil.
-The hotter it stays, the crispier the samosa will be.
+Heat the fat until it is nice and hot, but do not allow it to smoke.
+It is hot enough when small bubbles form on a dipped wooden spoon.
+Carefully add one samosa at a time and keep turning them over.
+Each piece cools down the oil, so don’t process too many at the same time or they won’t get crispy.

 Enjoy.